 During many years service with British Airways Bill Pritchard and Dave Frost spent no less than five years flying 37,000 feet in the sky at the controls of jet airliners.
 Many a jumbo jet captain has been taught how to fly 747 aircraft by one them during their years as senior training captains with British Airways.

 Happy - second - retirement chaps!

 We ask our clients to pay by money transfer at least twenty-eight days before the tour.
-We also can accept payment long before your tour and hold the money in a bank account for you - in Sterling - which removes any worries about sudden rate of exchange fluctuations.
+We also accept payment long before your tour and hold the money in a bank account for you - in Sterling - which removes any worries about sudden rate of exchange fluctuations.
 Should you have to cancel your tour, so long as you let us know two weeks ahead of the tour, we refund your money in full.
 Should your plans suffer disruption from a sudden crisis - such as the volcano eruption on Iceland - we would refund your money in full.

 Before a tour we keep in touch regularly and such decisions are taken together - which is how we avoid misunderstandings and stay friends with our customers.

 We don't accept credit cards any longer because nowadays this adds 2.5% if not more on the price compared with a money transfer payment.
 Should no payment arrive twenty-eight days before a tour, rather than argue over cancellation fees, we simply assume that tour is not taking place and stand down the team.
 We find this is much simpler and everyone knows where they stand.

 You can make enquiries and arrange a trip by e-mail with ourselves via the Bookings and Enquiries link below.